Richard Bowdry

-In fact, Bowdry, despite all odds, was able to successfully break through these barriers and in so doing, he has inspired many with his commitment and passion and paved the way for a new generation of race car drivers.

 Early life

 Bowdry was born in La Grange, Illinois, and is a graduate of the University of Michigan.
 He holds degrees in Electrical Engineering and Computer Science.
 While at the University of Michigan, Bowdry was known as a progressive leader in recruitment of minorities to the university's engineering department and served as the MEPO director from 1972-1974.
 In addition, he has worked on projects at NASA and has led an accomplished career at IBM as a computer programmer for over 40 years.